sheisc/COMP9024/Tutorials/Week4/README.md

   // Initialize the lexical analysis InitLexer(NextCharFromMem);
-  // Read the first token
+  // Get the first token
   NEXT_TOKEN;

   // Create a tree by parsing the arithmetic expression AstExprNodePtr expr = Expression();
   Expect(TK_EOF);

-  // Postorder traversal the tree long result = EvalExpression(expr);
+  // Perform a postorder traversal of the tree long result = EvalExpression(expr);

   // Output the result